kashsingh/abc-college-service/README.md

 ## Usage
 The application will be running at [http://localhost:8080](http://localhost:8080) once started.

-There are three user accounts present to demonstrate the different levels of access to the endpoints in the API and the different authorization exceptions:
+There are four user accounts present to demonstrate the different levels of access to the endpoints in the API and the different authorization exceptions:
 ```
 Admin - admin:admin